saurabhacellere/flink/docs/dev/table/common.zh.md

 // get a TableEnvironment
 TableEnvironment tableEnv = ...; // see "Create a TableEnvironment" section

-// table is the result of a simple projection query Table projTable = tableEnv.from("X").select(...);
+// table is the result of a simple projection query Table projTable = tableEnv.scan("X").select(...);

-// register the Table projTable as table "projectedTable" tableEnv.createTemporaryView("projectedTable", projTable);
+// register the Table projTable as table "projectedTable" tableEnv.registerTable("projectedTable", projTable);
 {% endhighlight %}
 </div>